ClarkCheekyKent/CheekyFoveatedDLSS/README.md

 only that value and the installed files.
 Verify gaze in a supported game after restarting it.
 Release signing, when available, should be applied to the DLL before packaging and to the final installer EXE before publishing.

-### Simulation patterns

-With **Foveation center > Simulated gaze**, choose **Simulation pattern**:

-- **Figure eight (8 s)**: continuous motion on both axes.
-- **Slow sweep (20 s)**: horizontal motion for inspecting transitions.
-- **Jump every 2 s / Jump every 8 s**: hold center and four corner targets in sequence.
-- **Tracking loss**: move for four seconds, invalidate gaze for one second, then recover.
-Tests the existing hold and fixed-center fallback.
-- **Hold center**: stationary head-relative direction for stereo alignment.

-Pattern changes restart the sequence and are saved.
-Jumps still use the configured gaze smoothing; set smoothing to zero when testing abrupt crop changes.
-These patterns require the updated OpenXR layer as well as the updated add-on.

-For either jump pattern, **Show next jump target (green)** previews the upcoming foveation outline in each eye.
-It is enabled by default and follows crop limits, quantization, and roundness.
-It advances at each jump, including the wrap back to center.
-Both the add-on and OpenXR layer must be updated together for this feature (the gaze snapshot ABI is now version 2).